-- The installation team is not responsible for removing and reinstalling existing crown molding and base boards.
-We do not tie in existing crown with our crown molding.
-If an installation team must remove the existing crown molding and base boards, we are not required to reinstall the old moldings.
+- Additionally, our installation team does not handle the removal and reinstallation of existing crown molding and baseboards.
+Please be aware that we do not connect our crown molding with any pre-existing crown molding.
+If the installation team needs to remove the existing crown molding and baseboards, we are not obligated to reinstall the old moldings.

-- Reserve and clear out a work area in your home for the installation crew to cut, store and prep parts.
-Garages are usually best, if available.
+- Reserve and clear a designated work area in your home, preferably a garage if available, for the installation crew to cut, store, and prep parts.

-- If you plan to paint the room, do so before installation.
-Remember to keep extra paint for touch-ups if needed after cabinet installation
+- If you plan to paint the room, do so before the installation takes place.
+Remember to keep extra paint for touch-ups after the cabinets are installed.

-- Remove all hanging wall decor from adjoining walls as they can be shaken loose during installation.
+- Remove any hanging wall decor from adjoining walls to prevent them from getting shaken loose during installation.

 - Decide in advance where you’d like the installers to store their tools.

-- If possible, have someone on the job site that can make decisions in case the installation crew has any questions.
+- If possible, have someone available on the job site who can make decisions and address any questions or concerns from the installation crew.

-- Because it is difficult to estimate the length and circumstances of each job, you will be given an appointment window.
-On the day of installation, make sure you are available by phone for updates on the installation crew’s schedule.
+- Since the length and circumstances of each job can vary, you will be given an appointment window.
+On the day of installation, please make sure you are reachable by phone for updates on the crew’s schedule.

-- The installation crew will use a variety of tools and techniques that can make the work area (garage space & closet space) hazardous.
-Please make sure family members are kept out of the work area on installation day.
+- The installation crew will use various tools and techniques, making the work area (including garage and closet space) potentially hazardous.
+Please keep family members out of the work area during installation.

-- At the completion of the installation, we require that you “walk-thru” the project with the installer.
-This will give you the opportunity to ask questions and be clear on any final details.
-If the homeowner is not available to do so, the installer will sign off on the project being completed.
+- At the completion of the installation, we require a “walk-through” of the project with the installer.
+This allows you to ask any final questions and ensure clarity on all details.
+If the homeowner is unavailable, the installer will sign off on the project being completed.